 “The wise investor recognizes that success is a process of continually seeking answers to new questions.”
 Sir John Templeton, the British investor.

 The roots of passive investing originated in 1970 with the creation of the first index fund.
-In addition, traditionally, passive investing is not driven by market timing or price discovery but rather by buying a basket of stocks within your selected category- stock market or any other industry.
+In addition, passive investing is traditionally not driven by market timing or price discovery but rather by buying a basket of stocks within your selected category- the stock market or any other industry.
 It’s more like the phrase slow and steady wins the race because once you purchase the basket of stocks, the essence of passive investment is to hold the stocks and prevent any interference in that.
-Download A Free Financial Toolkit

-Furthermore, in recent years, passive investment strategies such as factor investment gained momentum due to their higher excess returns while managing a distance and low relation to the market.
-This element accelerated the success of passive investment, strategies specifically rule-based.
+Furthermore, in recent years, passive investment strategies such as factor investment have gained momentum due to their higher excess returns while managing a distance and low relation to the market.
+This element has accelerated the success of passive investment strategies, specifically rule-based strategies.

-In 2019, passive investing outperformed active investment in the ratio of quantity investment.
-Moreover, for active investors, the ability to maintain returns higher against the market has become a challenging assignment.
+In 2019, passive investing outperformed active investing in the ratio of quantity invested.
+Moreover, for active investors, the ability to maintain higher returns against the market has become challenging.

-The purpose of passive investment is to target and strategically capture the specific industry or the stock market.
-Also, these stocks are adhered to for an extended period.
+Passive investment aims to target and strategically capture a specific industry or the stock market.
+These stocks are adhered to for an extended period.

-In 1970, introducing the first index fund inaugurated the concept of passive investment.
+The introduction of the first index fund in 1970 inaugurated the concept of passive investment.
 Since then, multiple indices have been unleashed.
-According to Index Industry Association, more than 2.96 million indices are operating successfully globally.
+According to the Index Industry Association, more than 2.96 million indices are operating successfully globally.

 Nevertheless, the main disadvantage of indices is that they are incredibly passive.
-As per Carosa, owing to the refresh rates and simplified goals, investors miss out on the opportunities for the money market.
-Regardless, the upcoming passive investment strategies allow investors to diversify and reduce risk amidst market fluctuations.
+As per Carosa, owing to the refresh rates and simplified goals, investors miss out on opportunities in the money market.
+The upcoming passive investment strategies allow investors to diversify and reduce risk amidst market fluctuations.

 Two of the standard passive strategies are factor investing and alternative risk premia.

-In the first category- the macroeconomic factor incorporates measures, for instance, economic growth, inflation, and interest rates.
-Conversely, the second category is the mainstream in recent times since the focal point of this strategy is to capture stocks and their characteristics, such as valuation ratios and technical indicators.
+The first category—the macroeconomic factor—incorporates economic growth, inflation, and interest rates.
+Conversely, the second category has become mainstream in recent times since the focal point of this strategy is to capture stocks and their characteristics, such as valuation ratios and technical indicators.
 Nonetheless, the remaining category determines characteristics by employing analytics to minimize an extensive set of variables to a relatively more minor group that encompasses information of the broader set.

-After the global financial crisis of 2008, the demand for unparalleled investment strategy- independent from the market fluctuations.
+After the global financial crisis of 2008, there was a demand for an unparalleled investment strategy independent from market fluctuations.
 Why?
-Because this strategy necessitated the processing of large data sets resulting in complications in the pre-technology era.
+This strategy necessitated the processing of large data sets, resulting in complications in the pre-technology era.
 Furthermore, factor investment had been practiced for decades but gained ground after technological advancements.

 In the latter times, efficient computer power accelerated the factor investment and made it more accessible.

-Another strategy called risk premia became prevalent.
+Another strategy, risk premia, became prevalent.
 It is systematic and rule-based.
 The significant difference between both strategies is that factor investing centralizes long positions.
-On the other hand, risk premia focus on the intervention of short and long positions.
+On the other hand, risk premia focuses on the intervention of short and long positions.

 Pros

-Lower maintenance: In passive investment, you are free from consistently monitoring the performance- which consumes half of your time and energy.
-As a passive investor, you are not bound to track your portfolio religiously since it’s a long haul-more like enjoying a long car ride.
-LastPass – Family or Org Password Vault
+- Lower maintenance: In passive investment, you are free from consistently monitoring performance, which consumes half of your time and energy.
+As a passive investor, you are not bound to track your portfolio religiously since it’s a long haul; it’s more like enjoying a long car ride.

 Instead, this strategy encourages long-term plans but with lower expenses.

-Lower capital gains taxes: each time you sell shares to gain profit, you are prone to pay capital gain taxes, but in the case of passive investments, since you hold the assets for a more extended period, it requires less involvement of tax payments.
+- Lower capital gains taxes: each time you sell shares to gain profit, you are prone to pay capital gain taxes, but in the case of passive investments, since you hold the assets for a more extended period, it requires less involvement in tax payments.

 Cons

-Limited investment options: Since you don’t own the fundamental equities when you engage in index funds, exchange-traded funds, or ETFs, you cannot select and choose each investment or remove firms you believe are unworthy.
+Limited investment options: Since you don’t own fundamental equities when you invest in index funds, exchange-traded funds, or ETFs, you cannot select each investment or remove firms you believe are unworthy.

 You may not get above-market profits because you aim to equal the market’s median.